Resources for Students and Newly Qualified Nurses

 You can browse through our resources page as well, by key areas of work or search by keyword or phrase.

-Film about Nursing in the Community
+Nursing in the Community Film

-Nursing in the Community was a short film released in 2020, made in partnership with the QNI, Health Education England (HEE) and creative agency Mother London.
+Nursing in the Community was a short film released in 2020, made in partnership with the QNI, Health Education England (HEE) and creative agency Mother.
 It shows the significant contribution of all nurses who work in community settings, delivering complex care to patients at all stages of the life course and features several Queen’s Nurses.

 The film also features student nurses.